dhoer/choco-selenium/ReadMe.md

 - `/role:` - Options are `hub`, `node`, or `standalone`.
     Default: `standalone`.
-- `/log:` - The log filename to use for logging.
-If omitted, will log to STDOUT.
-Default `''`.
+- `/log` - Log to <Get-ToolsLocation>\selenium\<role>.log
+    instead of to STDOUT.
+Default `false`.
 - `/javaoptions:` - Additional options to pass to Java, e.g., -Dwebdriver.chrome.driver=./chromedriver.exe.
     Default: `''`.
 - `/debug` - Enables LogLevel.FINE.
 Default: `false`.
 - `/service` - Add as a Windows service instead of as a startup script.
-    Note that a Windows service can't drive a GUI, so it is recommend for hub role and standalone/node roles using headless browsers.
+    Note that a Windows service can't drive a GUI, so it is only recommend for hub role and standalone/node roles using headless browsers.
 Default: `false`.
 - `/autostart` - Set Windows services to start automatically on reboot or set startup scripts to start on logon.
 Default: `false`.